Explore Uzbekistan's Silk Road Heritage

 Accommodation: Mid-range hotels and local guesthouses offering friendly service.

-Specialties: Fresh river fish dishes, somsa, and lokal kebabs.
+Specialties: Fresh river fish dishes, somsa, and local kebabs.

 Kokand